AlbianWarp/AlbianWarpGameModifications/docs/Albian Warp CAOS Developer Documentation.md

 Although potato won't know the agent has been injected (unless they are staring at the output of their client window), the Message Interpreter Agent (1 1 206, found in 'mailgrendel.cos') runs its timer script every so often to enumerate over agents classed as 1 1 35754 and check if name variable "type" exists and is equal to "mail_message".
 Once it finds one that is, it uses it to create a Message Agent which shows up in potato's inbox for them to read and reply to if desired.

 You can fake a messge to yourself by injecting the second block of code into your game yourself and altering the fields however you wish.
 Avoid injecting the first block unless necessary for testing purposes, as it is very easy to spam someone this way.

+##Real-Time Direct Messaging Agents (RTDMAs)

+RTDMAs are very similar to DMAs.
+They are set with the NAME variable "aw_recipient", and when recieved are stamped with the variables "aw\_sender" containing the username of the sender, and "aw\_date" containing the server date and time it was sent.
+However, RTDMAs are transmitted using a websocket connection, meaning there is much less delay in sending and recieving them.
+This makes them more suitable for applications such as chatting.
+However, unlike DMAs, RTDMAs are not stored on the server for later retrieval by offline users.
+If an RTDMA is sent to a user who is offline, it simply disappears.

+RTDMAs use the classifiers `1 1 35755` for sending and `1 1 35756` for recieving.